vttale/nsec5/draft-vcelak-nsec5.md

 the original domain name level (i.e., there is a wildcard node immediately descending from the immediate ancestor of the original domain name).
-The purpose of the Wildcard flag is to reduce a maximum number of RRs required for authenticated denial of existence proof.
+The purpose of the Wildcard flag is to reduce a maximum number of RRs required for authenticated denial of existence proof, as originally described in {{?I-D.gieben-nsec4}} Section 7.2.1.

 ## NSEC5 RDATA Presentation Format